bogdan01m/zapcap-mcp-server/README.md

 ## Installation in MCP-client

-Add to your MCP client configuration (e.g., Claude Desktop):
+Add to your MCP client `mcp.json` configuration (e.g., Claude Desktop, Cursor and etc.):

 ```json
 {